 Experience and special responsibilities: Catherine joined the Board in June 2006 and was appointed Deputy Chair in March 2010.
-She has over 28 years bank and finance experience and was formerly General Manager, Investment Management & Life Zurich Financial Services Australia Limited.
+She is also a director of HCF Life Limited and has over 28 years' experience in banking, finance and management consulting.

-- Convener of Members Equity Protection - Risk & Audit (from May 2010)
+- Convener of Members' Equity Protection - Risk & Audit